 The first-year results for the first two categories showed a slight increase from 2008 to 2011 and a slight decrease in the last two categories, with a significant decrease in responses to student-faculty interaction.
 The results for seniors showed a downward trend in all five categories from the first to second survey.
 A complete summary of results for both years is provided.
 (Kuh, G. D. (2009, spring).
 “The national survey of student engagement: Conceptual and empirical foundations.”
 New Directions for Institutional Research, 141, pp. 5–20.)

-The VALUE Institute enables any higher education institution, department, program, state, consortium, or provider to utilize the VALUE rubrics approach to assessment by collecting and uploading samples of student work to a digital repository and have the work scored by certified VALUE Institute faculty and other educator scorers for external validation of institutional learning assessment.
+The Valid Assessment of Learning in Undergraduate Education (VALUE) VALUE scoring collaborative enables any higher education institution, department, program, state, consortium, or provider to utilize the VALUE rubrics approach to assessment by collecting and uploading samples of student work to a digital repository and have the work scored by certified VALUE collaborative faculty and other educator scorers for external validation of institutional learning assessment.

-The evidence of learning includes the ability to examine learning achievement across student population groups, e.g., first generation, gender, racial and ethnic groups, year in school, etc., as well as revealing the nationwide landscape of learning benchmarks of achievement across Essential Learning Outcomes encompassed in the Degree Qualifications Profile and AAC&U’s LEAP Initiative.
+The evidence of learning includes the ability to examine learning achievement across student population groups, e.g., first generation, gender, racial and ethnic groups, year in school, etc., as well as revealing the nationwide landscape of learning benchmarks of achievement across Essential Learning Outcomes encompassed in the Degree Qualifications Profile and the American Association of Colleges and Universities (AAC&U’s) Liberal Education and America’s Promise (LEAP) Initiative.
 The VALUE Institute, in tandem with the National Survey of Student Engagement (NSSE), will create the country’s most comprehensive resource for direct and indirect evidence of student learning in higher education.

 AAC&U has worked to develop and launch the VALUE Institute in collaboration with Indiana University’s Center for Postsecondary Research, while continuing critical partnerships with the State Higher Education Executive Officers association’s (SHEEO) Multi-State Collaborative to Advance Quality Student Learning (MSC), the Great Lakes Colleges Association, and the Minnesota Collaborative.